-“Reset” is a popular word now for our “starting over” (as if from clean slate) or “starting again” (as if restarting from where we are).
-But there are other ways to think about “reset” as it applies to wider societal issues.
+“Reset” is a popular word for our “starting over” (as if from a clean slate) or “starting again” (as if restarting from where we are).
+But there are other ways to think about “reset” as it applies to societal issues.

-One is unfamiliar to readers of this blog: the current response to a Thai BL (Boys’ Love), “Bad Buddy.”
+One is unfamiliar to readers of this blog: the recent response to a Thai BL (Boys’ Love), “Bad Buddy.”
 It’s a twelve episode series, now moving to the 11th “cursed” episode.
-BLs, like other Asian dramas, are full of tropes, one of which is: things must get worse in the next to the last episode (just) in order to get better at last.
+BLs, like other Asian dramas, are full of tropes, one of which is: Things must get worse in the next to the last episode (just) in order to get better at last.

-–I’m not going to describe the history of BL tv series (they’re not, e.g., Greek boy’s love), nor how Thai series differ from BLs in Japan, Taiwan, Philippines, or more recently South Korea, which themselves differ.
-For those interested, the sinkhole of web-links awaits you (by the time you get to the history of socialist China’s censorship of BLs and their current wink-wink, nudge-nudge “bromances,” you’ll have learned a great deal).
+–I’m not going to describe the history of BL series (they’re not, e.g., Greek boy’s love), nor how Thai series differ from BLs in Japan, Taiwan, or more recently South Korea, which themselves differ.
+For those interested, the sinkhole of web-links awaits you (by the time you get to the history of China’s censorship of BLs and their current wink-wink, nudge-nudge “bromances,” you’ve learned a great deal).

 What I want to focus on here is one major response of YouTube viewers to “Bad Buddy” (with its millions and millions of episode views and tens and tens of thousand episode comments): This series represents, right now, a “reset” of Thai BLs.

 I want to argue that the “reset” talked about in YouTube comments (at least those in English) is an optic through which to think about calls to reset specific contemporary politics and society.